Welcome to the EYFS

 Phonics is the teaching of letters and early reading.
 As a school we are passionate about encouraging and enthusing children to both read and learn.
 We follow the RWI programme as part of a whole school commitment which starts in EYFS.
 The lessons are interactive and excite the children, which supports learning new sounds.
 As part of continuous provision, we also ensure there are active phonics activities which consolidate sounds taught that week.

 Eazmag is an online, learning journal where practitioners and parents can work collaboratively to highlight the progress, development and personal milestones achieved by children.
 Practitioners will upload observations of the children at school based on the learning taking place.
 The observations are then linked to the statements and ages expectations, there are then celebrated with parents too.
-Parents have the ability to log on to Eazmag, view these observations and have a dialogue with practitioners.
-We feel this important, as it strengthens the communication between school and home.
-We also encourage parents to upload their own milestones of their children, which can be celebrated in school.

 Transition from FS2 into Year 1

 In the summer term of FS2 children spend time with their new class teacher.
 All assessments are shared and characteristics of effective learning so the teachers in Year 1 can continue to plan for the ‘unique’ child.
 The EYFS team and Phase 1 leader work in partnership to make the transition into year 1 as smooth as possible and ensure all children are ‘Year 1 ready.’
 Throughout the year, both teams meet for EYFS/year 1 moderation which supports teaches knowledge of the children and quality assures evidence against the developmental ages and stages.